Author Corey Geiger to hold book reading at the Hoard Historical Museum

-The Hoard Historical Museum in Fort Atkinson on Oct.
-16 will host local author Corey Geiger for a reading and signing of his book "On a Wisconsin Family Farm: Historic Tales of Character, Community, and Culture"
+The Hoard Historical Museum on Oct.
+16 will host local author Corey Geiger for a reading and signing of his book “On a Wisconsin Family Farm: Historic Tales of Character, Community, and Culture.”

 “We are very excited to have Corey join us,” said Merrilee Lee, director of the Hoard Historical Museum.
 “Corey is a world-renown journalist in the agricultural world, sharing vital agricultural information and farm stories with people around the world.
 Now he’s sharing his family farm’s story through his new book.”